 The centre will support Waverley’s burgeoning resident population, which currently numbers over 2,500 people, in addition to the 2,000 workers at the AMP where occupiers include Rolls-Royce, McLaren Automotive and the University of Sheffield’s Advanced Manufacturing Research Centre.
 These occupiers have recently been joined by the UK Atomic Energy Authority, following the practical completion of its new 22,300 sq. ft nuclear fusion research facility in October 2020.

-Harworth is now sharing its plans with residents and workers ahead of the submission of a planning application in 2021.
-It is also actively seeking expressions of interest from potential occupiers to add to the growing list of interested parties wanting to take space at the proposed development.
+Harworth are also actively seeking expressions of interest from potential occupiers to add to the growing list of interested parties wanting to take space at the proposed development.

 For all enquiries please contact our agents here.